spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/mtr-computation/before-starting.rst

  * ``single_subject/data/mt/mt0.nii.gz``: The image without the magnetization transfer pulse.
  * ``single_subject/data/mt/mt1.nii.gz``: The image with the magnetization transfer pulse.

-..
-TODO: Replace these file requirements with seg/mask generation steps

- * ``single_subject/data/mt/mt1_seg.nii.gz`` : The segmented spinal cord for the MT1 image (used for registering MT0 on MT1).
- * ``single_subject/data/mt/mask_mt1.nii.gz`` : The mask surrounding the spinal cord region of interest (used for registering MT0 on MT1).

    You can get these files by downloading :sct_tutorial_data:`data_mtr-computation.zip`.

 3. Open a terminal and navigate to the ``single_subject/data/mt/`` directory: